Greg Mortimer current position

 |Operator||Aurora Expeditions Australia (via Greg Mortimer Owner Ltd)|

 Review of Greg Mortimer

-The major advantage of ULSTEIN X-BOW is the ability to pierce waves with improved stability in comparison to the traditional bow design.
-X-BOW vessels are less subject to vertical motions (induced by waves, continuing on course smoothly while maintaining high speeds.
-The Greg Mortimer ship's engines uses less fuel, so it also reduces air emissions and fuel consumption.
+The major advantage of the patented "ULSTEIN X-BOW" design is the ship's ability to navigate with improved stability in comparison to traditional bow-design vessels.
+X-BOW vessels are less subject to vertical motions (induced by waves), continuing on course smoothly while maintaining high speeds.
+The ship's engines use less fuel, which results in reduced air emissions and fuel consumption.

 The ship is equipped with the latest propulsion and return-to-port systems.
 It also has top-notch dynamic positioning technology - computer-controlled systems allowing automatic maintenance of the vessel's position through its own propulsion units (thrusters and propellers).
 This allows stable floating while maintaining the necessary stability for launching watercraft - and without using anchors.

 With the highest for passenger vessel ice-class 1A (Polar Class 6 / PC6), MS Greg Mortimer has icebreaking capacity 1 m (3 ft) and complies with the maritime industry's latest polar code requirements and specifications.
 The boat offers unprecedented levels of safety and environmental protection.
 Exclusively designed for polar cruises, the ship allows Aurora Expeditions to continue to provide the company's authentic, top-quality small-ship travel experience.